koorosh/petiton/_posts/2022-03-25-letter-FATF-president.md

 ---

-**Letter to President of the FATF regarding the public petition calling for Russia's exclusion from the FATF**
+**Letter to President of the FATF regarding the public petition calling for Russia's exclusion from the FATF** Sent on: 25 March 2022
+In the interest of publicity and accountability, the text of the letter is published below.

 **From:**
 Mr. Ievgen Vorobiov